 Update on Recent Labour Relations Board Decisions

-Geoff Hope and Frank Molnar, QC discussed recent labour relations board decisions and considered the effects of Bill 21 on post-secondary institutions.
+Geoff Hope and Frank Molnar, KC discussed recent labour relations board decisions and considered the effects of Bill 21 on post-secondary institutions.

 Bill 21 considerations included: